0b10/cheatsheets/libs/node/graphql.md

 These *wrap* named types, and are continually unwrapped until named types are found - e.g. when used as input, or output types.

+# Client Side
+## Fragments

+* Essentially these are reusable functions
+* They allow complex queries to be built up with 'fragments', small subqueries